-Three pieces of legislation in the 108th Congress - H.R.
-4785, S. 2470, and S. 2773 (Water Resources Development Act (WRDA) of 2004) - would have authorized combined investments in navigation (\$1.73 billion) and ecosystem restoration (\$1.46 billion).
-The bills would have authorized most of the initial set of activities recommended in the Corps' feasibility report.
-A fourth bill - H.R.
-4686 - proposed investing in UMR-IWW ecosystem restoration using an existing Environmental Management Program, without authorizing navigation improvements.
-This CRS report compares the bills with each other and with the Corps' preferred plan.
-This report is unlikely to be updated.
+The House and Senate versions of WRDA would have authorized investments in navigation (\$2.03 billion) and ecosystem restoration (\$1.58 billion) for the UMR-IWW.
+The language would have authorized most of the initial set of activities recommended in the Corps' feasibility report.
+This CRS report compares the bill language from the 109th Congress with the Corps' feasibility report.